-Potholes can cause serious damage to vehicles and people if an accident arises as a result of one, so the first thing to do if you hit a pothole is to document what’s happened and any damage caused.
+Potholes can cause serious damage to vehicles and people if an accident arises as a result of one, so the first thing to do before reporting the pothole is to document what’s happened and any damage caused.

-A good way to do this is to photograph the pothole, showing its depth if you're able to by including something like a road sign or lamppost to show scale.
+A good way to do this is to photograph the pothole, showing its depth if you're able to by including something such as a road sign or lamppost to show scale.

 You should also photograph any damage to your vehicle or bike.

 Try to collect your photographic evidence on the day the you ran over the pothole, if you can.

 It's worth noting that if you try to make a claim before collecting photographic evidence of the pothole, you may find it difficult to get pothole compensation if the council has since repaired the pothole.